nilium/libsnow-common/README.md

 your prefix/lib directory and the entire prefix/include/snow directory as well as snow-common.hh from prefix/include.
 It tries to keep to itself, so you probably won't blow a foot off.

-## Dependencies

-libsnow-common currently depends only on OpenSSL for its sha256 functions.

 ## Documentation